Addiction & Recovery > Educational Resources near

 The Charlie Naylor Campus offers youth and young adults:

-• Facilitated Support Group Meetings.
-Support groups afford participants an opportunity to share their experiences in an environment that encourages vulnerability and honesty.
+- Facilitated Support Group Meetings.
+Support groups allow participants to share their experiences in an environment that encourages vulnerability and honesty.

-• Education and Employment Support.
-This include; resume building, homework help, application support, guidance and resources, and referrals to other agencies.
+- Education and Employment Support.
+This includes; resume building, homework help, application support, guidance and resources, and referrals to other agencies.

 Youth age 13-21.